We may earn affiliate commissions for the recommended products. Learn more.

 • CSV files

 However, KeePass’ password-importing process is rather tiresome and unnecessarily complicated.
-It has guides for it but, just like the process, they’re long-winded and technical.
+It has guides for it, but they’re long and technical.

 Account and password recovery

-NordPass has an easy lead in this round of KeePass vs NordPass since it provides a couple of account and password recovery options.
-Meanwhile, KeePass brutally doesn’t offer any recovery options.
+NordPass has an easy lead in this round of KeePass vs NordPass, as it offers several account and password recovery options.
+Meanwhile, KeePass doesn’t offer any recovery options.

-With NordPass, you can generate a unique 24-symbol Recovery Code when you sign up for an account.
-This code should be properly safeguarded since it helps to recover your account if you lose or forget your master password.
+With NordPass, you can generate a set of 24-character recovery codes when you sign up for an account.
+These codes should be properly safeguarded as they help recover your account if you lose or forget your master password.
 Without it, you can only reset your NordPass account.

 NordPass’ Premium users, on the other hand, have another safety net in the form of its Emergency Access feature.
 Here, your pre-assigned contacts get read-only access to your vault.
 While this isn’t a perfect solution, it’s still a better alternative than a complete loss.

 Speaking of complete losses, KeePass doesn’t offer a single account and password recovery method.
-If you’ve lost or forgotten your master password, your only available option is to create a new account.
+This is because the database encryption is designed so that the master password cannot be recovered by the provider.
+So, if you’ve lost or forgotten your master password, your only available option is to create a new account.

 Password generator

-A password generator is a handy tool that helps to quickly create strong, unique, and random passwords that are difficult to crack.
-Both NordPass and KeePass pass muster with their excellent password generators.
+A password generator is a handy tool that helps quickly create strong passwords that are difficult to crack.
+Both NordPass and KeePass offer this feature.

 NordPass’ password generator allows plenty of customizations in terms of length and character types.
-The default password length is 12 characters, but you can stretch it out to 60 characters.
-Additionally, you can tweak to include/exclude upper and lower cases, symbols, and numbers.
+The default password length is 12 characters, but you can stretch it out to 60.
+Additionally, you can include or exclude upper cases, lower cases, symbols, and numbers.

-Plus, it also has the added benefit of being able to create passphrases of up to 10 words.
+Plus, it also allows you to create passphrases of up to 10 words.
 Compared to a long string of random letters, numbers, and symbols, passphrases are far easier to remember.

 Similarly, KeePass’ password generator is equally customizable.
-In fact, for those who are tech-savvy, it’s even more customizable compared to NordPass.
-As is typical, you can tweak capitalization and the type of characters to include.
-Beyond that, you can also generate passwords based on patterns or custom algorithms.
+In fact, for advanced users, it’s even more customizable compared to NordPass.
+You can tweak capitalization and the type of characters to include.

 Password sharing

-When it comes to NordPass vs KeePass for password sharing, NordPass makes a clean sweep.
+When it comes to NordPass vs KeePass for password sharing, NordPass offers better options.
 With NordPass, you can easily and securely share all your saved credentials like passwords, credit card details, and secure notes.
-And, of course, you have full control over each recipient’s access level – Can Share and Can Edit.
+Plus, you can control each recipient’s access level.

 Autofill

-A good autofill feature helps to improve user experience and security by automatically filling up login, payment, and other online forms.
+A good autofill feature improves user experience and security by automatically filling out login, payment, and other online forms.
 Between the two password managers’ autofill features, NordPass’ version easily comes out on top.

 With NordPass, its autofill feature is a breeze to use.
 With the recent introduction of Instant Login, users receive a Log in with NordPass prompt.
 One click and you're logged in.
 This feature can be disabled for certain websites.

-Contrastingly, KeePass doesn’t have an autofill feature.
-Instead, you get auto-type, which automatically types pre-defined credentials into the login fields.
-Here, you’ll need to plug in your own keystroke sequence, just like you would if you were logging into the site manually.
+Contrastingly, KeePass doesn’t have a regular autofill feature.
+Instead, you get Auto-Type, which serves a similar purpose and automatically types pre-defined credentials into the login fields.
+Here, you’ll need to plug in your own keystroke sequence.
+The process isn’t all that complex, but it’s similar to manually entering your credentials.
+Plus, KeePass’ process of creating customized sequence associations can be tricky for beginners.

 Platforms, interface, and ease of use